Are you interested in collecting vintage U.S. flags? I share some tips on traits and qualities to look for when buying an old flag.

 Throughout the many wars and battles our country has been involved in, the American flag has been there.
 It was in every classroom when I was going to elementary school.
 It is in every Federal building and many people display a flag on their front porch during the summer months.

-I love collecting old flags for all the history and complexity they impart.
+I love collecting old flags, which includes antique American flags as well as vintage flags, for all the history and complexity they impart.
 They are part of the American landscape and are an integral part of our history.
 Some historical events we can be proud of and other events we simply have to learn from-in an effort not to repeat them.
 In my mind, the flag reminds us of this.
-With Memorial Day approximately two weeks away, I am inspired to share some vintage flags with you.
+With Memorial Day approaching, I am inspired to share some tips on finding and identifying vintage U.S. flags.

 Vintage U.S. Flags from Sky Lark House

-First, a shameful plug, I do sell vintage U.S. flags.
+First, a shameful plug, I do sell vintage U.S. flags in my booth at Stone Soup Antiques.
 I have a wide variety of sizes and styles.
-My goal is to get my collection over to Stone Soup before the end of the month.
+My goal is to get my complete flag collection over to the shop before the end of the month.
 Of course, other dealers in Stone Soup also sell vintage flags.
 So, if I don’t have what you are looking for, another dealer may!

 Identifying Vintage Flags